-Prior to sitting the exam a number of US nursing board admin and study steps have to be covered.
+Prior to the nurse sitting the exam a number of US nursing board admin and study steps have to be covered.
 For guidance you will be taken in hand by our Tanzanian Country Director and her team.
-Behind her stands Adevia Africa (Nairobi), with admin staff who will accompany you all the way to your green card and flight to the USA.
+Behind her stands Adevia Africa (Nairobi), with admin staff who will accompany you all the way through immigration and to your green card and flight to the USA.
 Importantly Adevia’s African subsidiary has an NCLEX prep school managed by nurses who’s clinical education was in the USA and naturally have all passed the NCLEX.

 - US Nursing Boards

 The nurse will follow up on a several essentially administrative tasks.
 These include: credential checks (CGFNS), registered with the nursing board, paying for the exam etc. Ultimately the nursing board will send an Authorisation to Test (ATT) letter which allows one to book an exam date.

 - The NCLEX Examination

 Adevia Africa recognises that sitting this exam is an expensive undertaking.
 In terms of location we advise Mumbai because the visa is cheap and obtainable.
 Another alternative is London UK and our London office will assist with regard to an Invitation Letter.
 These are the most practical locations to sit the NCLEX from South Africa.The nearest test location to South Africa.
 Note that one cannot sit for this exam in the African continent.